 Considering the IoT Platforms, Network interoperability with other platforms was considered in the design phase of the Pattern Engine as it is an essential part of SEMIoTICS.
-Activities in the context of Task 3.4 included provisions that network-level semantics of the Pattern Engine are compatible with different IoT frameworks/platforms (e.g. FIWARE), their Context Brokers and Producers (e.g. sensors) and Consumers (e.g. a context-based application).
+Current activities in the context of Task 3.4 focus on ensuring that the network-level semantics of the Pattern Engine are compatible with different IoT frameworks/platforms (e.g. FIWARE), their Context Brokers and Producers (e.g. sensors) and Consumers (e.g. a context-based application).

-With regard to network-level interfacing with SEMIOTICS, the pattern language defines and enforces (via the Pattern Engine) mechanisms that guarantee the establishment of E2E connectivity between different types of devices (e.g. SARA hubs, sensors, backend servers), actors (e.g. human operators, applications) and interaction types (e.g. maintenance, medical staff, simple user/patient), while monitoring that certain SPDI and QoS properties are maintained.
+With regard to network-level interfacing with SEMIOTICS, the pattern language defines and enforces (via the Pattern Engine) mechanisms that guarantee the establishment of E2E connectivity between different types of devices (e.g. SARA hubs, sensors, backend servers), actors (e.g. human operators, applications) and interaction types (e.g. maintenance, medical staff, simple user/patient), while monitoring that certain SPDI (and QoS) properties are maintained.

-Additionally, as mentioned, the pattern-driven network interface enables various more complex interactions such as cross platform (e.g. cloud apps <-> private cloud), cross layer interactions (e.g. field devices <->backend), cross application (e.g. SDN controller <-> remote management service) or interactions with higher level services (e.g. Third-party entities).
-To support this functionality, interoperability mechanisms (e.g., the semantic brokers already present in the SEMIoTICS framework, semantic mediators, context brokers) need to ensure that all the devices support the required protocols and communications technologies for bootstrapping, discovery and registration operations and that they fulfil these actions also in different layers of the framework. (e.g. cloud interfacing with the IoT sensing gateway).
+Additionally, the Pattern Engine enables various more complex interactions such as cross platform (e.g. cloud apps <-> private cloud), cross layer interactions (e.g. field devices <->backend), cross application (e.g. SDN controller <-> remote management service) or interactions with higher level services (e.g. Third-party entities).
+To support this functionality, interoperability mechanisms (e.g., the semantic brokers already present in the SEMIoTICS framework) need to ensure that all the devices support the required protocols (e.g. MQTT, HTTP, etc.) for bootstrapping, discovery and registration operations and that they fulfil these actions also in different layers of the framework. (e.g. cloud interfacing with the IoT sensing gateway).

-As to the IoT applications, the pattern language enables the specification (and guarantees via the Pattern Engine) the communication between various IoT devices through their interfaces.
+As to the IoT applications, the pattern language defines and guarantees via the Pattern Engine the communication between various IoT devices through their interfaces.
 The interaction with edge devices is further assured.
 Finally, using pattern-based operations SEMIoTICS translates high-level application QoS constraints to network-level QoS constraints.

-For more information on the pattern-driven NBI in the context of the end-to-end semantic interoperability provided by SEMIoTICS please refer to deliverable D3.10, while more details are also presented in D4.11 ("Semantic Interoperability Mechanisms for IoT (final)", as part of the Task 4.4 ("End-to-End Semantic Interoperability) efforts, where said interface is a key enabler.
+For more information on the pattern-driven NBI in the context of the end-to-end semantic interoperability provided by SEMIoTICS please refer to deliverable D3.4, while more details will be presented in D4.4 ("Semantic Interoperability Mechanisms for IoT (first draft)", as part of the Task 4.4 ("End-to-End Semantic Interoperability) efforts, where said interface is a key enabler.